FlorianRauls/feta/README.md

 If you want to learn how to use FETA for your office automation tasks, please visit our [Quick start guide](https://github.com/FlorianRauls/office-DSL-thesis/wiki/Quick-Start-Guide).

 ## Continuous integration
-If you want to contribute to FETA's codebase, please visit our [Continuous integration document](https://github.com/FlorianRauls/office-DSL-thesis/wiki/Continuous-Integration).
+If you want to contribute to FETA's codebase, please visit our [documentation](https://github.com/FlorianRauls/office-DSL-thesis/wiki/Continuous-Integration).